 Q. Will the website be updated to include new Listed Buildings?

-Q. Is there a 'crib sheet' for architectural terms which are mentioned in the List Descriptions for each building?
+Q. Are there definitions for the architectural terms in the List Descriptions?

 A. We have an online architectural thesaurus at